4GeeksAcademy/react-tutorial-exercises/exercises/01.2-hello-jsx/README.md

 # `01.2` Hello JSX

-JSX also allows you easily include variables into your HTML, e.g:
+JSX also allows you easily include variables into your HTML, for example, lets asume that you have the following variable available:

 ```js
 let age = 12;
 ```

-We can create the following HTML varilable
+If you want to include the value of that variable into your HTML code dynamically, you can do it like this:
 ```jsx
 let output = <span> James is { age } years old </span>
 ```
+Note the position curly brackets `{` and `}` wraping the variable.

-And then render it using ReactDOM.render like this:
+Then, we can render the **output** variable content using `ReactDOM.render` like this:

 ```jsx
 // use react-dom to render it into the DOM
 import ReactDOM from 'react-dom';